Kākā: South Island kākā

+New Zealand kākā are still considered common and easy to find in certain large forested areas of the South Island.
+Kākā can be found in Rotoiti Nature Recovery Project, along the Milford Track and in the Eglinton Valley in Fiordland National Park.
+The South Island kākā, N. m. meridionalis, can be distinguished from the North Island kākā by slight differences in its plumage.
+The South Island kākā has more white plumage on the top of its head compared to the North Island kākā and has brighter green plumage, with the North Island kākā having more olive-brown plumage.
+The South Island males also tend to weigh approximately 100g more than the North Island males.
+However, there is no evidence showing any significant genetic differences between the North Island and South Island subspecies.

-New Zealand kākā can also be found around Stewart Island and the offshore Islands of Whenua Hou and Ulva Island.
+New Zealand kākā can also be found around Stewart Island / Rakiura and the offshore Islands of Codfish Island / Whenua Hou and Ulva Island.

-In 2015 project Janszoon first released New Zealand kākā into Abel Tasman National Park with an additional release in 2019.
+In 2015 Project Janszoon first released New Zealand kākā into Abel Tasman National Park with an additional release in 2019.

 Behaviour

 New Zealand kākā are mainly arboreal and occupy mid-to-high canopy.
 They are often seen flying across valleys or calling from the top of emergent trees.
 They are very gregarious and move in large flocks that often include kea, where they are present.
-They are highly active at dawn and dusk and can sometimes be heard calling loudly even at 3:00 am.
+They are not obligate social animals and go between living in groups and being solitary, where they vocalise less.
+Their behaviour in group environments shows their high cognition by demonstrating their complex interactions through social play and communication.
+They are highly active at dawn and dusk and can sometimes be heard calling loudly.
+Kākā usually can be seen in groups of 3-5 and often forage alone but can form large groups around food sources like flowering or fruiting trees.